digitaltrails/ddcutil-service/README.md

 The aim of this service is to make it easier to create highly-responsive widgets and apps for [ddcutil](https://www.ddcutil.com/).
+While built for general use, its requirements were primarily guided by the needs of my own GUI application, [vdu_controls](https://github.com/digitaltrails/vdu_controls).
 The service's client interface is now quite stable, but there may be some additions or tweaks if new requirements are discovered.

 Compared to the `ddcutil` command, the service has a much lower overhead and